antonc42/cs406-project/DOC.md

 ns     A       192.168.1.1
 www    CNAME   @
  ```
  The basic components of the file are as follows.
-The values may be changed to fit the zone
+The values may be changed to fit the zone.
  - `$TTL 3D` - The default time to live for the records in this zone.
 This is the amount of time that a caching name server will keep the record before letting it expire.
  - `@ IN SOA ns.example.com. hostmaster.example.com.` - The start of authority record for this zone.
 The `@` is automatically substituted with the zone name `example.com`. `ns.example.com` is the primary name server for this zone.
 It must have an `A` record, as seen later in the file. `hostmaster.example.com` is the administrator of the zone.
-Note the dot at the ends of both names.
+Note the dots at the ends of both names.
 They are very important.
  - `2016010100` - The serial number, usually in the format `YYYYMMDDNN`, where the last two digits `NN` are a revision number for the date.
-This is used by slave servers to determine when there has been a change to the zone and they need to get an updated copy from the master server.
+This is used by slave servers to determine when there has been a change to the zone and when they should get an updated copy from the master server.
- - `8H` - The length of time before a slave server should be try to refresh the zone from the master.
+ - `8H` - The length of time before a slave server should try to refresh the zone from the master.
  - `2H` - The time between retries if the slave fails to contact the master for the zone.
  - `4W` - The time until the zone is no longer authoratative.
 This value only applies to slave servers.
  - `1D` - The amount of time a caching name server should wait before retrying when an `NXDOMAIN` result is returned for the zone.
  - `A 192.168.1.2` - The `A` record for the zone.
 This means that `example.com` will resolve to `192.168.1.2`.
-Note that with this record and the one following, there is no hostname before the record type.
+Note that, with this record and the one following, there is no hostname before the record type.
 This is a shortcut that can be used in the zone files.
 The last listed hostname, which in this case is the zone name `example.com`, is used as the hostname for these records.
  - `NS ns` - The `NS` record for the zone that identifies the primary name server.
 It points to the name `ns`, which in turn has an `A` record that points to the IP address `192.168.1.1`.
  - `www CNAME @` - A `CNAME` or alias record for the zone.
 This is effectively the same as `www CNAME example.com.` because the `@` is substituted with the zone name.
 The alias record means that `www.example.com` will alias to `example.com` which will resolve to `192.168.1.2`.